 The DA is on record in wanting the ANC gone.
-The DA had long declared that it needed Ramaphosa to bring the ANC to like the control of the contr that it needed Ramaphosa to bring the ANC to its knees.
+The DA had long declared that it needed Ramaphosa to bring the ANC to its knees.
 As early as 2019, Zille knew what she wanted.
 She averred: "I'd rather make tough demands on Cyril Ramaphosa's ANC and force them to unite under them, and go into coalition with them, and make strict conditions for them than go into coalition with anyone else." coalition with anyone else.

+coalition with anyone else."
 The DA's participation in the GNU is part of the plan.
 Ramaphosa is its best bet in achieving this.
 Whichever way the GNU pans out, the DA wins.
-If the GNU delivers what the ANC has failed to deliver, this will serve as proof that Africans cannot govern well unless they are subjected to white supervision.
-This would feed the monster of white supermacy.
+If the GNU delivers what the ANC has failed to deliver, this will serve as proof that Africans cannot gov-ern well unless they are subjected to white supervision.
+This would feed the monster of white supremacy.
+Should monster of white supremacy.
 Should the GNU fail, the DA can always claim to have not been in charge.
 What is not in doubt though is the fact that the ANC has squandered every chance in the past 30 years to deliver a better life for all.